Physical Education

 PE Vision

-Indoor facilities comprise of a four-court badminton sports hall, a fully equipped fitness suite, a multi-purpose room, and a designated PE classroom.
-Outdoor facilities include two playing fields, an astro-turf and daily mile track.
+Our indoor facilities include a four-court badminton sports hall, a fully equipped fitness suite, a multi-purpose room, and a designated PE classroom.
+Outdoors, students benefit from two playing fields, an astro-turf pitch, and a daily mile track—providing ample space for a wide range of activities.

 PE Kit Expectations